-The Babraham Research Campus is also home to other academic and commercial organisations working in the biomedical and biotechnology sectors with a focus upon human health.
+The Babraham Research Campus is also home to other academic and commercial organisations working in the biomedical and biotechnology sectors.
 Additionally, some work is undertaken with external collaborators.
 All animal research on the Campus is required to comply with the Babraham Institute policy on animal usage, as outlined below.

 The research conducted on the Babraham Research Campus falls into three broad categories:

 - Research that does not require living tissue, involving computer modelling or molecular analysis such as the study of DNA.

 - Research that uses the culture of tissues or cells, often cell lines.

 - Where there are no other alternatives, research involving living animals (predominantly rodents) when it is necessary to study or utilise biological responses that cannot be reproduced in tissue culture.